goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** When the quality results arrive the day after the code, testing doesn’t become a fluent part of development rather an after the fact formal artifact
+❌ **Otherwise:** When the quality results arrive the day after the code, testing doesn’t become a fluent part of development rather an after the fact formal artifact

 <br/>